 2. Only 15% of respondents hire external consultants.

-3. 38% of respondents handle implementation involving both internal and external staff.
+3. 38% of respondents handle implementation involving internal and external staff.

 We interpret these results as the following:

 - Data management exists in every company, either in a formal or informal format.
-It is always possible to find staff that possesses at least some skills required for the implementation.
+It is always possible to find staff with at least some skills required for the implementation.

-- Such an approach allows making a data management initiative more cost-efficient.
+- Such an approach allows for making a data management initiative more cost-efficient.